colinleach/tinkerings/docs/docker.md

 This page assumes we're talking about the (free) community edition, Docker CE.
 Anyone with the budget for the Enterprise Edition can also afford better advice than I can off.

 ## Installation

 There is extensive advice on the [Docker website](https://docs.docker.com/install/).
-Docker Desktop is available for Windows and Mac, though I gave up on the Windows version when it wanted to obliterate my VirtualBox installation.
+Docker Desktop is available for Windows (Pro/Enterprise only, not Home editions) and Mac.

-Docker Engine is available (without the fancy GUI) for many Linux versions.
+Docker Engine is available (without the fancy GUI and Kubernetes integration) for many Linux versions.
 On Mint 19.2, the only problem was adding the apt repository: recent Mint versions seem to deviate from Ubuntu and give error messages.
 Leave out the `[arch=amd64]` bit and use the command below, perhaps changing `bionic` to match your upstream Ubuntu version (*not* the Mint version such as Tina).

 ```sh
 sudo add-apt-repository "deb https://download.docker.com/linux/ubuntu bionic stable"
 ```

 ## Learning about Docker

 There are plenty of thick, meaty books about this, a clue that there can be a lot to it.

 The Docker website is good and detailed: [overview](https://docs.docker.com/engine/docker-overview/), [quickstart](https://docs.docker.com/get-started/) and plenty of other links in the menu panel.